On the Number of Conjugate Classes of Derangements: The Estimation of

 Then $G_{2}=E_{1}^{2}=$ \\ $\frac{1}{K_{1}}\sum\limits _{k=1}^{K_{1}}\left(C_{1}(60+20k)-\frac{a_{1}(c_{1})}{\sqrt{60+20k+c_{1}}}-b_{1}(c_{1})\right)^{2}$ is a function of $c_{1}$.

 It will cost some time to plot the figure of the function $G_{2}$ = $G_{2}(c_{1})$ in a CAS software.

-If we plot the figure of the function $G_{2}$ = $G_{2}(c_{1})$ on the coordinates (as shown on Figures from \ref{Fig:c1_G2_A} to \ref{Fig:c1_G2_C}), we will find that $G_{2}$ reaches its minimum when $c_{1}$ $\approx$ $-3.2594807$.
+If we plot the figure of the function $G_{2}$ = $G_{2}(c_{1})$ on the coordinates (as shown on Figure \ref{Fig:c1_G2_A}, Figure \ref{Fig:c1_G2_B} and Figure \ref{Fig:c1_G2_C}), we will find that $G_{2}$ reaches its minimum when $c_{1}$ $\approx$ $-3.2594807$.
 On Figure \ref{Fig:c1_G2_C}, we find that the curve of $G_{2}$ = $G_{2}(c_{1})$ is not so smooth.
 The reason is that we hold up 18 significant digits in the process.
 If we compute more significant digits in the process, the curve on Figure \ref{Fig:c1_G2_C} will be more smooth, at the cost of much more time.
 By writing a small program (since the default function to find the minimum provide by the software Maple 18 are unable to deal with such a complicated function $G_{2}$ = $G_{2}(c_{1})$ involving so much data), we can obtain a more accurate value of the critical point

 When the value of $c_{1}$ is obtained, we can find the value of $a_{1}$ and $b_{1}$ by the least square method without difficulty, i.e.,

 But here $c_{1}$ is less than $-1$, so the estimation formula for $h(n)$ constructed from these coefficients is invalid when $n<4$.